 Transistor allows you to scale your podcast (and pricing) as your audience grows.

-In the end, your plan choice will most likely depend on the number of downloads you need per month, so you can get started with their Starter Plan and upgrade when you need to.
+Ultimately, your plan choice will likely depend on the monthly downloads you need, so you can get started with their Starter Plan and upgrade when needed.

 What I Like/Dislike About Transistor:

-- Support for various platforms means that you can quickly get your show out there.
+- Support for various platforms means you can quickly get your show out there.

 - Many long-time users love the simplicity and user-friendliness of Transistor.

 - It gives you good analytics to track your progress and see where your listeners are coming from.

 - The interface is easy to understand and makes it easy to get started.